-The decision to enter the program ideally should be made prior to beginning the sophomore year, although students can also enter the program at a later stage.
-Three sets of requirements must be met by students in the program: University requirements, requirements, as the following table indicates.
-University Requirements Six courses in the liberal arts: 2 Liberal Arts 1.
-Quantitative Reasoning Liberal Arts 2.
-Science and Technology Liberal Arts 3.
-Another Quantitative Reasoning 3 or Science and Technology Liberal Arts 4.
-Arts and Literature or 3 Advanced Languages and Cultures Liberal Arts 5.
+The decision to enter the program ideally should be made during the sophomore year.
+No declaration after spring break during a student's junior year (sixth semester) will be allowed.
+Three sets of requirements must be met by students in the program: University requirements, Arts and Letters requirements and Engineering requirements, as the following table indicates.

+University Requirements Six courses in the liberal arts: Liberal Arts 1.
+Quantitative Reasoning 3 Liberal Arts 2.
+Science and Technology 3 Liberal Arts 3.
+Another Quantitative Reasoning or Science and Technology 3 Liberal Arts 4.
+Arts and Literature or Advanced Languages and Cultures 3 Liberal Arts 5.
 History or Social Science 3 Liberal Arts 6.
-Integration, or a course from an area not yet chosen in 4 or 5 above 3 Theology/Philosophy: Theology 6 Philosophy/Catholicism and the Disciplines The two-semester Moreau First Year Experience 6 · - Please consult the University Requirements section this Bulletin for details.
-32 of Arts and Letters Requirements 2 College Seminar Literature 3 History 3 Foreign Language (1-4 courses) 3- Fine Arts Social Science 14 30 42/- - 45 Engineering Requirements CHEM 10171 MATH 10550, 10560, 20550, 20580 4 15 PHYS 10310, 10320 8 EG 10111, 10112 6 33 Major approximately 60 credits (see specific major for details) ,,, Engineering Program Engineering degree program (required courses and program or technical electives) 69- Total: 170-17 Schematic Program of Studies /) The exact sequence of courses will vary based on specific majors selected. the First Semester WR 13100.
-Writing and Rhetoric 3
+Integration, or a course from an area not yet chosen in 4 or 5 above 3 Theology/Philosophy: Theology 6 Philosophy/Catholicism and the Disciplines 6 The two-semester Moreau First Year Experience 2 32 Please consult the University Requirements section of this Bulletin for details.
+Arts and Letters Requirements College Seminar 3 Literature 3 History 3 Foreign Language (1-4 courses) 3 - 14Fine Arts Social Science Major 30 42/45 Engineering Requirements CHEM 10171 4 MATH 10550, 10560, 20550, 20580 15 PHYS 10310, 10320 8 EG 10111, 10112 6 33

+Major

+approximately 60 credits (see specific major for

+details)